marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: interoperability with C, C interoperability

 .. _interoperability-with-c:

-.. index:: interoperability with C

-.. index:: C interoperability

 Interoperability with C
 ***********************